-ACADEMIC PROBATION/DISMISAL FROM PROGRAM
+ACADEMIC PROBATION/DISMISSAL FROM PROGRAM

 For information on probation and/or dismissal from program, students should refer to the specific graduate program section of the catalog.
-Students on academic probation are not eligible for participation in NCAA Division III athletics and may not be eligible for federal/state financial aid.
+Students on academic probation are not eligible for participation in NCAA Division III athletics or club sports, and may not be eligible for federal/state financial aid.